How to Drive Safely in Any Circumstances

 Irritable children can make an irritable parent, and that’s dangerous when road safety is paramount.

 It is also important to maintain proper rest schedules during your trip.
-If you are embarking on a long road trip prior to arriving at your offroad destination, swap halfway with your passenger.
+If you are embarking on a long road trip prior to arriving at your offroad destination or campsite, swap halfway with your passenger.

 Let them drive and get some rest, sleep even.
 If you need to pull over, do.
 If you need to eat, do so.
 Always bring enough water to stay hydrated.